blockonomics/wallet_service/readme.md

 **Response:**
 ```
-estimated_fee: Estimated weighted fee that will be taken for this send
+estimated_fee: Estimated weighted fee for this send
 tx_id: Bitcoin transaction id of this send if it has been sent
 timestamp: Timestamp of this send request (in unix milliseconds)
 addr: Bitcoin Address to send payment to